Using Fluorescent Acrylics Effectively!

 - 1 black pen and a ruler (to draw marks on the samples)

-NOTICE: After complete drying of samples we can still see the lines on the cardboard.
+Note: After complete drying of samples we can still see the lines on the cardboard.
 (Reflex Fluorescent paint opacity = zero).
 Then I associate the 4 fluorescent colours to these 4 colours just below:

 Cadmium Yellow Deep, Emerald Green, Quina Rose Deep Opaque, Cadmium Red Deep